Kamosabe/streamqueue/ActiveMQ/1-introduction.md

 # Apache ActiveMQ
 Apache introduces the homepage of ActiveMQ with the words:
-    >Apache ActiveMQ is the most popular and powerful open source messaging and Integration Patterns   server. **(Source ???)**
+    >Apache ActiveMQ is the most popular and powerful open source messaging and Integration Patterns   server.

 ## Introduction
 At the moment of creating this document the last stable release version 5.9.0 was from October 21, 2013.
 Apache ActiveMQ is licensed by Apache Software License 2 providing developers with a multitude of options.
 ActiveMQ is very flexible: there are many programming languages, operating systems, communication protocolls and server systems which are supported.
 The following list provides a short overview: